geotools/geotools/docs/user/library/coverage/multidim.rst

 Default Enhance Mode
 ++++++++++++++++++++
-The default `Enhance <https://www.unidata.ucar.edu/software/thredds/v4.3/netcdf-java/v4.3/javadoc/ucar/nc2/dataset/NetcdfDataset.Enhance.html>`_ mode used by GeoTools is `Enhance.CoordSys`, in order to change the enhance mode use the following system properties:
+The default `Enhance <https://www.unidata.ucar.edu/software/thredds/v4.3/netcdf-java/v4.3/javadoc/ucar/nc2/data set/NetcdfData set.Enhance.html>`_ mode used
+by GeoTools is `Enhance.CoordSys`, in order to change the enhance mode use the following system properties:

-- org.geotools.coverage.io.netcdf.enhance.CoordSystems
+- ``org.geotools.coverage.io.netcdf.enhance.CoordSystems``
-- org.geotools.coverage.io.netcdf.enhance.ScaleMissing
+- ``org.geotools.coverage.io.netcdf.enhance.ScaleMissing``
-- org.geotools.coverage.io.netcdf.enhance.ConvertEnums
+- ``org.geotools.coverage.io.netcdf.enhance.ConvertEnums``
-- org.geotools.coverage.io.netcdf.enhance.ScaleMissingDefer
+- ``org.geotools.coverage.io.netcdf.enhance.ScaleMissingDefer``

 These can be set individually.
-According to the NetCDF-Java docs it is not safe to use ScaleMissing and ScaleMissingDefer simultaneously.
+According to the NetCDF-Java docs it is not safe to use ``ScaleMissing`` and ``ScaleMissingDefer`` simultaneously.

 GRIB